GNRI Class SG: Differences

 The major difference was in the brake rods of which there were two inboard of the wheels.
 The earlier SO and 562 locomotives had four pull-rods, the outer ones being outside of the wheels.

 The 1915 batch (Classified 52 and 502) had direct motion, without rocker arms, driving inclined piston valves, and Robinson superheater.
 The only external difference was that the shaft and reversing rod were a little higher which resulted in the rear of the left hand side sandbox rod being inclined upwards from the centre sandbox back to the firebox.

 The Wakefield mechanical lubricator was mounted further back on the 502.
 These locomotives were also fitted with Ross pop safety valves as built.
 The 1913 batch had lever safety valves changed to Ross pop type after first major overhaul after 10 years.

 CIÉ ownership

-On the break-up of the GNR(I) in 1958, Córas Iompair Éireann took over a number of these locomotives for a period of five years up to the end of steam on CIÉ.
-They were used particularly on the ex-DSER services to Wexford and Rosslare.
-CIÉ retained the GNR(I) numbers, with suffix N except in the case of No.19, also ‘CIE’ was stencilled on the locomotive buffer beams.
+On the break-up of the GNR in 1958, Córas Iompair Éireann took over a number of these locomotives for a period of five years up to the end of steam on CIÉ.
+They were used particularly on the ex-Dublin and South Eastern Railway services to Wexford and Rosslare.
+CIÉ retained the GNR numbers, with suffix N except in the case of No.19, also ‘CIE’ was stencilled on the locomotive buffer beams.
 After withdrawal, some locomotives, including 15N, 179N, and 181N were kept in reserve by CIÉ, some until 1965.